hashicorp/vault/website/source/docs/upgrading/upgrade-to-1.1.1.html.md

 There is a known issue that could cause the upgrade to 1.1.1 to fail under certain circumstances.
 This issue occurs when a KV version 2 mount exists but contains no data.
 This will be fixed in 1.1.2.
-Addtionally a work around does
+Additionally a work around does
 exist: prior to upgrading ensure all KV v2 mounts have at least one key written to it.